Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

+# Introduction

-This comparison has been updated to version 1.2.5
+This comparison has been updated to version 1.2.5 of the language specification.

+Abbreviations:

-M - PDF generated from Madoko source of version 1.2.5 of the language spec
++ `M` - PDF generated from Madoko source of version 1.2.5 of the language spec

-A - PDF generated from AsciiDoc source, as of the version of AsciiDoc files in this repository as of the latest commit made on 2024-Oct-13
++ `A` - PDF generated from AsciiDoc source, as of the version of AsciiDoc files in this repository as of the latest commit made on 2024-Oct-13

-Logo on title page of A looks pretty nice.
+# Differences for which it would be nice to improve the AsciiDoc output

 TODO: M has date of revision on title page, but A does not.
 Would be nice to add this to A.

+TODO: In M, cross-references to a top-level section are "Section
+<number>".
+In A they are "Chapter <number>".
+In A they are "Section
+<number.number>" if it is a second level or lower level section.
+Acceptable?

+Figures in A appear wherever the markup for them does, relative to the text.
+They "float" in A, typically appearing at the top of a page.
+TODO: It might be nice to change this in A, if there is a way.

+TODO: Second and third level bullet symbols in bullet lists of A appear as rectangular black-lined boxes with white interior in PDF output.
+In M, second level bullets appear as dashes, and third level as asterisks.
+It would be nice to improve this in A.  Example: See second bullet list in Section 3.
+For third level bullet, see second bullet list in Section 6.8.

+Color backgrounds of code blocks:

++ P4 code blocks, beginning [source,p4] in A source

+P4 code blocks in M have yellow background.
+In A it is a light gray.
+TODO: acceptable?
+Easily changeable?

++ P4 pseudocode blocks, beginning [source,p4pseudo] in A source

+Pseudocode blocks in M have light green background.
+In A it is light gray.
+TODO: Easily changeable?
+Example: See pseudocode snippet at end of Section 6.1.1 "Grammar".

++ grammar blocks, beginning [source,bison] in A source

+Grammar snippet text in M has light blue background.
+In A it is light gray.
+TODO: Easily changeable?
+Example: See grammar snippet in Section 6.1.1 "Grammar".

+TODO: Footnotes in M appear at the bottom of the page where the footnote superscript [1], [2], etc. appears.
+Footnotes in A appear at the bottom of the last page of the section where the footnote superscript appears, perhaps several pages later.
+It would be nice to change this if possible.

+TODO: Tables look a bit different between A and M.  I like the visual style of M a bit better, but do not know how to improve A's PDF output here.

+# Differences for which the AsciiDoc output seems good enough

+Logo on title page of A looks pretty nice.

 M has abstract on first page.
 A has abstract after the table of contents, just before the first section of the contents.
 Seems like a